The country's Research, Innovation and Enterprise 2020 (RIE 2020) allocated $4b for R&D developments from 2016 to 2020.

 The biggest investment in a healthtech startup in Singapore was the $8.2m financing secured by artificial intelligence-powered startup UCare.ai.
 Founded in 2016, the firm utilises algorithms for prediction of healthcare patterns in patients.

-Meanwhile, Docdoc which provides online search service and scheduling platform for medical appointments secured $7.43m in March 2018.
+Meanwhile, DocDoc which provides doctor discovery services to insurance companies to help their policyholders make data-driven healthcare decisions secured $5.45 million in March 2018.
 Galen Growth Asia also mentioned that ObvioHealth which has a mobile clinical study platform that offers site-less clinical trials raised $4.09m.

 Despite this, Singapore is still lagging behind China and India that reported around US$3b and US$135m worth of healthtech investments in (what year), respectively.